richieredmond87/buddyDiveCentre/README.md

 * Greeted by Hompepage
 * If you have an account you can log in
 * If you do not you can register and confirm the confirmation email
-* Can do quest checkout with out registering
+* You can do guest checkout with out registering
 * Browse products by category or all products
 * Add items to bag
 * Edit or Delete items in the bag